jeffersonfparil/btr-like-UTRs-search/search_test.md

 mv ${DIR_BAM}/*.gtf $DIR_GTF
 ```

-## Mapping the positions of the BTR genes used in Cross et al, 2022
+## Find the coordinates of the BTR genes we're interested in
 ```{sh}
 BTR1=HORVU.MOREX.r2.3HG0195510
 BTR1_LIKE_a=HORVU.MOREX.r2.3HG0195460